mitkonikov/ff/README.md

 # Forward-Forward Neural Networks Library

-FFLib is a neural network library based on PyTorch that aims to implement several different types of layers and networks based on the Forward-Forward algorithm.
+FFLib is a neural network library based on PyTorch [2] that aims to implement several different types of layers and networks based on the Forward-Forward algorithm [1].
 The library also provides a suite of tools for training, validating, testing, debugging and experimenting with Forward-Forward-based networks.
 We aim to make this library as close as possible to the original design and structure of the PyTorch library.